Discrimination against transgender men: Ewan Forbes' primogeniture challenge

 At this time, it was only possible to re-register a birth in the United Kingdom in a limited number of circumstances.
-One of these circumstances permitted a birth certificate to be re-registered if the sex of a child was indeterminate at birth and it was later discovered an error had been made when registering the sex of the child, i.e. the child was born intersex but this was not discovered until a later date.
+One of these circumstances permitted a birth certificate to be re-registered if the sex of a child was indeterminate at birth and it was later discovered an error had been made when registering the sex of the child, i.e., the child was born intersex, but this was not discovered until a later date.
 Forbes is generally now understood to be a non-intersex transgender man; he had been socially and medically transitioning for many years.
 Forbes had his birth re-registered in 1952 and formally changed his name to Ewan.
 That same year he married Isabella Mitchell at Brux Lodge.
 He last appeared in public wearing a dress in 1935.

 His cousin's legal challenge threatened to impact Forbes' life in several ways.
-A loss for Forbes in court would have meant the dissolution of his marriage (if he had been declared female instead of male his marriage would have been considered same-sex, which was illegal at that time) as well as gravely impacting his medical career and social standing.
+A loss for Forbes in court would have meant the dissolution of his marriage (if he had been declared female instead of male, his marriage would have been considered same-sex, which was illegal at that time) as well as gravely impacting his medical career and social standing.
 The case was heard in secrecy at the Court of Session and heard by a single judge (Lord Hunter) with twelve medical experts invited to give evidence.
-Several of the experts were of the opinion the tests were inconclusive, while some were of the opinion Forbes' condition was closer to that of a female-to-male transsexual.
+Several of the experts believed that the tests were inconclusive, while some believed that Forbes' condition was closer to that of a female-to-male transsexual.
 However, Forbes' profession as a doctor enabled him to procure a sample of testicular tissue (of unknown provenance), which he then presented as his own to the court.
-The judge ruled that based on the case presented by Forbes, that he was intersex as a matter of probability.
-As a result of this ruling Forbes was able to inherit the baronetcy of Craigievar in December 1968.
+The judge ruled that, based on the case presented by Forbes, he was intersex as a matter of probability.
+As a result of this ruling, Forbes was able to inherit the baronetcy of Craigievar in December 1968.